 Passionflower was traditionally used to treat mental health disorders.
 The flowers are a natural remedy to treat insomnia, anxiety, and stress.
 Passionflowers enhance the activity of GABA (gamma-aminobutyric acid) in your brain.

 GABA is a naturally occurring chemical compound that reduces the activity of the central nervous system, resulting in feelings of relaxation, good mood, and improved sleep.
-Studies have shown that passionflower herbal remedies were successful in treating generalized anxiety disorder.
+Studies have shown that passionflower herbal remedies were successful in treating generalised anxiety disorder.

 7. Ashwagandha Tea